-Level crossing speed signs are placed in the approach to level crossings with reduced visibility.
+Level crossing speed signs are placed on the approach to level crossings with reduced visibility.

-Rail traffic must not exceed the indicated speed during approach to the level crossing.
+Rail traffic must not exceed the indicated level crossing speed during approach to the level crossing.

-After the leading motive power unit has fully cleared the level crossing, rail traffic may resume normal speed.
+After the leading vehicle has fully cleared the level crossing, rail traffic may resume normal speed.